-Dr Ronan Sulpice is a Lecturer in the School of Natural Sciences at NUI Galway (Ireland) since 2012 and is a visiting professor at the University of Vicosa (Brazil) since 2014.
+Dr Ronan Sulpice is a Lecturer in the School of Natural Sciences at NUI Galway (Ireland) since 2012.
 He obtained his PhD from the University of Rennes (France) in 2000.
 This was followed by Researcher positions at the National Institute for Basic Biology (NIBB, Japan), the Technical University of Munich (TUM) and the Max Planck Institute of Molecular Plant Physiology (MPIMP, Germany).
 Dr Sulpice interests focus at elucidating in photosynthetic organisms the cross talk between primary metabolism and growth, with special emphasis at how the environment modulate them.

 Antoine originally worked on plant improvement in the model species Arabidopsis thaliana, by using whole genome duplications and their associated growth, genetic and epigenetic responses.
 In Sulpice’s lab, Antoine specialises in green and brown algae growth monitoring and performance assessment, through the use of custom-made phenotyping platforms.
 Antoine aims to characterise the effect(s) of the genetic diversity of green and brown algae on growth and metabolism.

 Dr. Masami Inaba